propelorm/propelorm.github.com/documentation/reference/configuration-file.markdown

       # The directory where Propel should output the compiled runtime configuration.
       phpConfDir: {current-path/generated-conf}|string

+	  # The directory where Propel should output the generated migrations.
+	  migrationDir: {current-path/generated-migrations}|string

       # The directory where Propel should output the generated DDL (or data insert statements, etc.)
       sqlDir: {current-path/generated-sql}|string